RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 ubuntu@ip-172-31-24-84:~$
 ```

-It can take a bit for all of the container images to download and start so let's wait until the Emissary deployment is available:
+It can take a bit for all of the container images to download and start so let's wait until the Emissary Deployment is
+available:

 ```
 ubuntu@ip-172-31-24-84:~$ kubectl -n emissary wait --for condition=available --timeout=90s deploy emissary-ingress